nsrau/azure-docs.it-it/articles/storage/queues/storage-c-plus-plus-how-to-use-queues.md

 ---
-title: Come usare l'archiviazione di Accodamento (C++)-archiviazione di Azure
+title: How to use Queue storage (C++) - Azure Storage
-description: Informazioni su come usare il servizio di archiviazione di Accodamento in Azure.
+description: Learn how to use the Queue storage service in Azure.
 Gli esempi sono scritti in C++.
 author: mhopkins-msft
 ms.author: mhopkins
 ms.date: 05/11/2017